 - Do not take them out to dog parks or other areas where they could come into contact with other dogs, cats, or children.

-- Combine multiple home remedies for mange in dogs to give your dog the best chance of a fast and soothing recovery.
+- Combine multiple home remedies to give your dog the best chance of a fast and soothing recovery.

 - Visit a vet should your dog’s symptoms worsen or persist even after using the home remedies.

 When your dog has mange and you see them whine and cry from the pain caused by the constant itchiness and irritation, you want nothing more than to soothe them and help them heal from this contagious skin condition.
-Give your dog a safe, gentle, and natural healing regime with these thirteen home remedies for mange in dogs.
+Give your dog a safe, gentle, and natural healing regime with these thirteen home remedies.

-I truly hope that you have found this list of home remedies for mange in dogs and other bits of advice useful for you and your dog.
+I truly hope that you have found this list and other bits of advice useful for you and your dog.
 Mange can be a nasty skin condition and since it is so contagious and even dangerous, you need to get rid of it quickly.
-These home remedies for mange in dogs are strong, yet gentle and safe to use on your dog, no matter the age.
+These herbal remedies are strong, yet gentle and safe to use on your dog, no matter the age.

 Please let me know if your dog has mange and if you have tried any of the above home remedies.
 Sharing knowledge as pet owners is important for maintaining healthy pets and what works for your pet may just work for mine.
 I hope you have enjoyed the information that I have provided you and I hope your pet can recover from mange quickly so you and your pet are back to normal life as soon as possible.